 Act like a celeb

-Set a budget
+Set a party budget

-Ditch the cards
+Ditch the credit cards

 Ever looked at your bank balance the morning after and had the shock of your life?
 Taking your debit or credit card out with you is never a good idea as it's so easy to lose track of how much you've spent.
 As mentioned above, this is where prepaid cards come in handy.